 COMMENTS: Because of their mostly nocturnal habits, Minks are certainly more numerous than most people would assume.
-Even so, observations are infrequent.
+Even so, observations are infrequent, though the iNaturalist website does have between 35-40 photographs that are considered to be "Research Grade" (as of early 2022).